 Too often the provisioning of traditional storage is misaligned with application provisioning.
 Virtual Volumes brings storage back into alignment with the application, delivering the right services to applications.

-Virtual Volumes adoption is picking up pace rapidly and, with over 170 array models supporting Virtual Volumes, VMware and our partners are delivering choice to our customers.
+Virtual Volumes adoption is picking up pace rapidly and, with hundreds of array models supporting Virtual Volumes, VMware and our partners are delivering choice to our customers.

 Try out Virtual Volumes today you can go to VMware’s Hands-On Labs: